LateStar22/react-gh-pages/README.md

 \* created using `create-react-app`

+**It is absolutely mandatory to use "create-react-app" in order to make this process work. create-react-app uses Webpack bundler under the hood.
+If you will use Parcel bundler, it would not work.**

 # Introduction

 In this tutorial, I'll show you how you can create a React app and deploy it to GitHub Pages.